GOSTSec-Android/GOSTSec-Android/README.md

-# GOSTDASH
+# GOSTSec-Android
-A central umbrella repository for GOSTDASH organization.
+A central umbrella repository for GOSTSec-Android organization.